1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 #### 3.2.1.2 LMS Controllers
 Controllers of the series **LMS** seem to be the successors of the LMU series and thus the current controller generation.
-With this controller type, experience has shown that the complete range of functions can be used with BSB-LAN.

 The (functional) difference between the LMS14 and the LMS15 seems to be the "Sitherm Pro" application to optimize the overall combustion process, which apparently only the LMS15 controller seems to offer.

 The LMS controller type usually just offers a BSB connection.
-If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN though!).
+If needed, LPB can be retrofitted using a ClipIn module (OCI345) (this is not necessary for using BSB-LAN though!).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/LMS15.jpeg">